Changes in electric-field noise due to thermal transformation of a surface ion trap: Results

 In some of these experiments, the temperature dependence of the ion heating rate did not change as a result of the heat treatment.
 In other experiments, the substrate's prolonged exposure to high temperatures caused thermal transformations to take place, and the ion heating rates increased across the measured temperature range.
 Thermal transformations took place during treatments \textsc{heat} 5, 6, 7, 10 and, to a lesser extent, \textsc{heat 8}.
 Details of the timings and temperatures of heat treatments are presented in App.~\ref{ap:history}, and a summary can be found in Table \ref{ch:heat_tab:heat}.

 Following this overview of the heating rate data, we present results from a range of surface treatments with a focus on how they relate to the thermal transformation process.

 \paragraph*{Thermal transformation dynamics:} To quantify the timescale of the thermal transformation process, we raised the substrate temperature relatively swiftly to 575~K at the start of \textsc{heat 7}, and repeatedly measured the ion heating rates at 575~K for a full week.
 Heating rates rose steadily for the first few days, and then the noise transformation saturated.
 The parameters of this heat treatment, and the corresponding ion-heating-rate measurement results, are presented in Fig.~\ref{fig:m7_v_time_recrystal}.
+Subsequent temperature cycling caused the heating rate at 550~K to rise by an additional 12\%.

 The constant-temperature heating rate measurements from \textsc{heat 7}, as plotted in Fig.~\ref{fig:m7_v_time_recrystal}, are fit to a simple exponential saturation function:

 where $\Gamma$ is the ion heating rate at 575~K, $t$ is the time spent at 575~K, and $\Gamma_0$, amplitude $A$ and rate constant $k$ are fit parameters.
 The half life $\lambda$ of this transformation can be calculated directly from the rate constant $k$ as $\lambda = $~ln(2)/$k$, yielding a half life of $1.6 \pm 0.8$~days for the noise transformation at 575~K.